nmonastyrskyi/guess-rank/README.md

 # Guess the Ranking Game

 ## Description
 Hi there!
 Welcome to my assignment for the Guess the Rank game.

-This game allows you to guess the ranking of various items and provides a fun way to test your knowledge.
+## Demo
+You can check out the live demo of the project [here](https://nmonastyrskyi.github.io/guess-rank/).

 ## How to Run
 1. Clone the repository: